yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/README.md

 In this workshop, you will learn how to setup and configure continuous delivery within Azure using a combination of Azure Resource Manager templates and Azure DevOps.
 You will do this throughout the use of a new Azure DevOps project, Git repository for source control, and an Azure Resource Manager template for Azure resource deployment and configuration management.

 At the end of this workshop, you will be able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition,  you'll create an Azure Resource Manager (ARM) template to provision Azure resources, configure continuous delivery with Azure DevOps, configure Application Insights into an application, and create an Azure DevOps project and Git repository.
+In addition,  you'll create an Azure Resource Manager (ARM) template to provision Azure resources, configure continuous delivery with Azure DevOps, and create an Azure DevOps project and Git repository.

 ### Whiteboard design session

 In this whiteboard design session, you will learn how to design a solution with a combination of Azure Resource Manager templates and Azure DevOps to enable continuous delivery with several Azure PaaS services.

 At the end of this workshop, you will be better able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition, you'll create an Azure Resource Manager (ARM) template to provision Azure resources, configure continuous delivery with Azure DevOps, configure Application Insights into an application, and create an Azure DevOps project and Git repository.
+In addition, you'll learn how to design a deployment and monitoring architecture using Azure Resource Manager templates to provision Azure resources, Application Insights for deep application monitoring, and Azure DevOps as a source code repository and build/deploy pipeline.

 ### Hands-on Lab